 For students who have previously served in the US military, there are a number of educational benefits offered by the US Veterans Benefits Administration.

 BU is a participant in the Yellow Ribbon Program, which allows US institutions of higher learning to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 Participating schools can waive up to 50% of those expenses, and the VA will match the same amount as the institution.
 The program provides tuition assistance, a housing allowance, a books and supplies stipend, and the option to transfer these benefits to family members under certain circumstances.

-Additional information can be found at the Office of the University Registrar.
+Additional information can be found at the BU Financial Assistance Office.